 Challenges of Telecommuting

 Teleworking has various challenges that have been addressed in various sections.
-As a general summary, the following can be mentioned as teleworking challenges for telecommuting forces.
+In a general summary, the following can be mentioned as teleworking challenges for telecommuting forces.
 It is noteworthy that in the following sections, strategies for overcoming these challenges are outlined.

 - Difficulty in time management